LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/scope/usingscope.rst

 .. index:: ! variable hoisting

-**Variable hoisting** is a behavior in JavaScript where variable declarations are "hoisted" to the top of the current scope.
+**Variable hoisting** is a behavior in JavaScript where variable declarations are raised to the top of the current scope.
+This results in a program being able to use a variable before it has been declared.
 Hoisting occurs when the ``var`` keyword is used in the declaration, but it does NOT occur when ``let`` and ``const`` are used in the declaration.